SubhankarMukherjee-portfolio/Coffee_sales_Data_Analyst/README.md

-# Coffee_sales_-Data_Analyst-
+# Coffee Sales Data Analysis (Using MySQL)
 This project involves exploratory data analysis (EDA) on a coffee sales dataset using SQL.
 The dataset contains transactional details such as date, time, coffee type, payment method (cash/card), amount, and customer identifiers (card numbers).
+The analysis includes data cleaning (handling missing values, date formatting), summarization, trend identification, customer behavior analysis, and revenue insights.
+The project was executed in a structured SQL environment using MySQL.